andrewbuckingham/andrewbuckingham.github.io/source/_posts/Horizon.md

 In my corner of the software industry, I'm incredibly fortunate to work directly with client organisations.
 I _feel_ the problems first-hand, because I'm working almost as an extension of the client organisation.
 This makes it easier to see the organisation as _people_ and to become invested in any problems they're experiencing.

 But typical of a large system, Horizon's software professionals and technical support were far removed from the client at a human level.
-This is why it's vital to follow good software development practices, and to _educate_ the software professionals so they understand the benefits.
+This is why it's vital to follow good software development practices, and to _educate_ software professionals so they understand the benefits.

 I'm also lucky that I get the opportunity to learn and apply the latest thinking in software development practices.
 I'm not talking about new technologies necessarily (although I'm lucky I get to do that too).
 Rather, I'm talking about the human practices around how to successfully develop software.
-With a system like Horizon, which has a decades-long gestation, development practices are often stuck in the past too.
+With a system like Horizon, which has a decades-long gestation, development practices are often stuck in the past.
 It's harder to keep evolving the culture.

-Good software development is equally about human culture and practices, as it is about technology.
+Good software development is as equally about human culture and practices, as it is about technology.

 Maybe even more so.